The Killer (2024 film): Plot

-Before Finn's thugs can assassinate Jenn at the same hospital where Sey is visiting Jax, Zee arrives to take her to safety.
-During the resulting shootout, killing multiple staff and patients, Zee and Sey briefly meet face-to-face before Zee escapes and takes Jenn to her apartment.
-After Jenn identifies Zee as the killer from the night club, she reveals that she is not an uninvolved "civilian", as she and Coco have stolen Bin Faheem's heroin shipment from its original thieves, thus having set off the subsequent string of murders.
-Zee meets with Finn and lies that she has eliminated Jenn, but Finn later learns the truth.
-Sey tracks Zee down and has her arrested, and while questioning her, he learns that she was involved in one of his earlier cases against another drug dealer, thereby saving his life.
-Zee escapes custody, only to find that Jenn has been kidnapped by Finn's men, and learns from Tessier that he was coerced by a cop to inform him when Zee contacts him.
+Before Finn's thugs can assassinate Jenn at the hospital where Sey is visiting Jax, Zee arrives to take her to safety.
+During the shootout, Zee and Sey briefly meet face-to-face before Zee escapes with Jenn.
+After Jenn identifies Zee as the killer, she reveals that she and Coco stole Bin Faheem's heroin shipment from its original thieves, setting off the subsequent murders.
+Zee lies to Finn that she eliminated Jenn, but Finn later learns the truth.
+Sey tracks Zee down and arrests her.
+While questioning her, he learns she was involved in an earlier case of his, saving his life.
+Zee escapes custody, only to find Jenn has been kidnapped by Finn's men, and learns from Tessier that he was coerced by a cop to inform on her.

-Gobert demands of Finn to have Zee assassinate Bin Faheem for his failure to deliver, but Finn has Gobert killed instead.
-Then he arranges for Sey to be framed, forcing him to go into hiding, and tasks Zee with eliminating him, promising her and Jenn's freedom in return.
-However, when Zee sees Sey meeting Jax at the appointed place and one of Finn's assassins waiting to kill her after her hit, she realizes the set-up, kills the assassin, exposes Jax as being on Finn's take, and teams up with Sey to bring Finn down.
-They retrieve the heroin Jenn had stolen and arrange an exchange of the drugs for Jenn at an abandoned church.
+Gobert demands Finn have Zee assassinate Bin Faheem, but Finn kills Gobert instead.
+He then frames Sey, forcing him into hiding, and tasks Zee with eliminating him, promising her and Jenn's freedom.
+However, when Zee sees Sey meeting Jax and notices a hitman waiting to kill her afterward, she realizes the set-up, kills the assassin, exposes Jax as corrupt, and teams up with Sey to bring Finn down.
+They retrieve the heroin Jenn stole and arrange an exchange at an abandoned church.

-The meeting results in a violent fight between Zee, Sey and Finn and his assassins, during which the drugs are destroyed by an explosive charge set by Sey and Jenn recovers her sight.
-As Finn prepares to kill Zee, she distracts him with a silly question, allowing Sey to slide her a gun which she uses to shoot Finn.
-After secretly watching Jenn being reunited with her mother, she calls Sey, telling him that she is planning to change her life, and they share a light-hearted goodbye.
+The meeting results in a violent fight where the drugs are destroyed by Sey's explosives, and Jenn recovers her sight.
+As Finn prepares to kill Zee, she distracts him, allowing Sey to slide her a gun which she uses to shoot Finn.
+After watching Jenn reunite with her mother, she calls Sey, telling him she plans to change her life, and they share a light-hearted goodbye.